Ganendra-Orchid/Kelompok-3-Kelas-B/README.md

 - Too high → the program provides a "NILAI TUGAS TIDAK VALID" message
 - Too low → the program provides a "NILAI TUGAS TIDAK VALID" message
-- Correct → the grade and the average grading will be given
+- Correct → the grade and the average score will be provided

 ---